Lesson 3 of 5

 What to Do After Assignment

 1. Do not panic.
-Assignment was always part of the plan.
-You chose this stock because you wanted to own it.
+Seriously.
+This was part of the plan.
+You picked this stock because you wanted to own it.

-4. If conditions are stable, begin Phase 3 immediately by selling a covered call on your new shares.
+4. If the company is fine, start Phase 3 immediately -- sell a covered call on your 100 shares.

 Avoid the 'Bag-Holder' Trap

-Some traders accumulate additional shares by continuing to sell puts after assignment, building a larger position at even lower prices.
-This is known as "scaling in" and can be effective in a slow decline — but only if you have the capital and conviction.
-For most new wheel traders, transitioning directly to covered calls after the first assignment is the simplest approach.
+Some traders continue selling puts after assignment to build a bigger position at even lower prices.
+This is called 'scaling in' and can work in a gradual decline.
+But only do this if you have the capital AND the conviction.
+For most wheel traders starting out, just move to covered calls after the first assignment.
+Keep it simple.

-• Assignment is a planned event, not a mistake — it means you are buying shares at a price you chose.
+• Assignment is a planned event, not a mistake.
+You're buying at a price you chose, at a cost basis reduced by premium.

-• Your real cost basis is the strike minus all premiums collected, not just the strike alone.
+• Your real cost basis = strike minus ALL premiums collected.
+Always know this number.

-• After assignment, assess conditions and begin selling covered calls to continue collecting income.
+• After assignment, assess the situation and start selling covered calls.
+That's Phase 3.

 Quick Check